robotframework/robotframework.github.com/README.md

 The deployment process does the following things:
 - Builds the project using the build rake task
-- Checks that you have committed everything, makes you commit if not.
+- Checks that you have committed everything.
+If you have not, <tt>git commit -am</tt> is run
 - Copies the builded files to your OS's temp folder
 - Switches to master branch, copies files over from temp folder
 - Commits the changes and pushes to remote <tt>master</tt>.